msteinert/bstring/README.md

 2. The `bstrlib` function names are not unique in the first 6 characters.
 This is only an issue for older C compiler environments which do not store more than 6 characters for function names.

-3. The `bsafe` module defines macros and function names which are part of the C library.
-This simply overrides the definition as expected on all platforms tested, however it is not sanctioned by the ANSI standard.
-This module is clearly optional and should be omitted on platforms which disallow its undefined semantics.

-   In practice the real issue is that some compilers in some modes of operation can/will inline these standard library functions on a module by module basis as they appear in each.
-The linker will thus have no opportunity to override the implementation of these functions for those cases.
-This can lead to inconsistent behaviour of the bsafe module on different platforms and compilers.

 Examples
 --------